felixklauke/slug-java/README.md

 # TDD (Test Driven Development)

-The goal is to get as near as possible to a 100% test coverage and to test every feature while it is beeing developed.
+The goal is to get as near as possible to a 100% test coverage and to test every feature while it is being developed.

 ### License